Bicyclerun/markdown-plan/README.md

 It is possible to create cyclic dependencies using the dependency notation above.
 A plan with cyclic dependencies is not a valid plan.

+## Extensions

+The core syntax described above is as simple as possible by design.
+But it is useful to extend it, like add optional dates and time intervals to tasks.
+See the Gantt example below.

+Any "extended" syntax must still be parseable as a "vanilla" markdown plan, as specified by this document.

 ## Installing

 ```sh